 Pénélope Claisse conducted Masters research in the ANOM Lab from January to June 2021, while she was a graduate student at the University of Montpellier.
 She studies phylogeny and evolution applied to palaeontology.
 Her internship based at ANOM lab, focused on the phylogeny of Radiodonta.
 She described new hurdiid material from the Fezouata Shale and conducted phylogenetic analyses that aimed to include more whole-body characters in a new matrix.
 Pénélope is now doing a PhD on insect-plant interactions at the University of Lille in France.

 Lukáš’s research is focussed on evolution and development of various Paleozoic arthropods, especially trilobites.
 In particular, inferring their ancestral larval and juvenile body plans, evolutionary modification of their development, their palaeobiogeography and their responses to major events during Cambrian and Ordovician.
-He is also interested in functional morphology, biology and phylogeny of arthropods in general.
-He did his PhD at the Charles University, Prague and worked as a postdoc in the ANOM Lab at the University of Lausanne for three years.
-He was then awarded funding from the Czech Science Foundation for his three-year research project exploring developmental aspects in fossil arthropods during Cambrian explosion and Ordovician biodiversification.
-He began this research project at the Czech Academy of Science in Prague in 2020.
+He explored thier functional morphology, biology and phylogeny.
+He also works on exceptionally preserved fossils from Morocco and the Czech Republic.
+Lukáš did his PhD at the Charles University, Prague and worked as a postdoc in the ANOM Lab at the University of Lausanne for three years.
+He was then awarded funding from the Czech Science Foundation for his three-year research project exploring developmental aspects in fossil arthropods.
+He is now working in Prague as a researcher in the Institute of Geology of the Czech Academy of Sciences.

 Steve’s research focusses on predation during the Cambrian period – around 500 million years ago.
 He investigates the largest predators of the time, the Radiodonta, to understand their feeding methods and geographical and temporal distribution, and examines prey animals, the trilobites, for signs of repaired injuries and anti predatory adaptations.
 This helps us to understand the importance of predation as an evolutionary driver in the immediate aftermath of the Cambrian Explosion and appearance of modern animal phyla.
 Steve is also interested in exploring the interaction between form and function more broadly in arthropods by applying statistical and engineering methodologies to quantify the morphology and hydrodynamics of extant and extinct animals, evaluate possible examples of evolutionary convergence, and better understand how environmental controls may have shaped the evolution of animals in deep time.
 In 2015 Steve began his PhD with Allison Daley as the main supervisor at Oxford University (UK) in the Department of Zoology, and completed it in 2019 after spending a year at the University of Lausanne (Switzerland).
 He then obtained an Alexander Agassiz Postdoctoral Fellowship in the lab of Javier Ortega-Hernández at the Museum of Comparative Zoology at Harvard University (USA).
 Steve’s current post is as Herchel Smith Postdoctoral Fellow in the Department of Zoology at University of Cambridge (UK).